rigsby-chi/ActiveCrowd/README.md

 # Welcome to ActiveCrowd.
-**Active Crowd** is an automated active learning framework that enable users to perform **low cost and efficient supervised learning** for classification

-under environment that labels are not provided along with samples.
-It can select the most desirable samples to be labeled and thus dramatically the cost of

-labeling and learning.
-Moreover, the **ActiveCrowd framework** provides the ability of submitting samples to **Amazon Mechanical Turk** so you can obtain

-scalable and on-demand workforce to perform labeling labels instead of labeling samples by yourself.
-Comprehensive monitoring and performance evaluation tools

-are also provided to adjust the learning direction, assess the learning efficiency and improve classification accuracy.
+**ActiveCrowd** is an automated active learning framework that enables users to perform **low cost and efficient supervised learning** for classification under environment that labels are not provided along with samples.
+It can select the most desirable samples to be labeled and thus dramatically the cost of labeling and learning.
+Moreover, the **ActiveCrowd framework** provides the ability of submitting samples to **Amazon Mechanical Turk** so you can obtain scalable and on-demand workforce to perform labeling tasks instead of labeling samples by yourself.
+Comprehensive monitoring and performance evaluation tools are also provided for you to adjust the learning direction, assess the learning efficiency and improve classification accuracy.

 To run the framework, switch the current directory to the framework location and execute run.py:
 ```
 $ cd <path_to_framework>/ActiveCrowd
 $ python run.py
 ```
-Then you can access the framework via any browser as follow:
+Then you can access the framework via any browser like the following:

 ![Home Page](http://i.imgur.com/bZATTVB.png)
 _*This framework is designed for Linux.
 No Windows version is available for now._